Our Programs: German Studies

 With a rich cultural heritage and global intellectual influence, Germany is one of the world’s major economic and political powers; it is also one of the most diverse countries in Europe.
 Writers, artists and philosophers from Germany, Austria, and Switzerland have shaped the modern cultural imagination at crucial historical junctures from the Enlightenment to the present.

-For more information about the requirements for the major and the minor in German Studies, please consult the General Announcements or contact the Program Advisor, Martin Blumenthal-Barby
+For more information about the requirements for the major and the minor in German Studies, please consult the General Announcements or contact the Program Advisor, Astrid Oesmann.

 Download our program brochure as a PDF file here.